andresgomezfrr/normalizer/README.md

 Normalizer is a stream processing engine based of Kafka Streams.
 Normalizer does maps (staless and stafull), flatmaps and filters by us.
 You only need to define a JSON stream where you specify the process logic and how the message are transformed.

 Normalizer offers us: scalability, fault tolerance, back-preassure, KV states (RocksDB) and full Kafka integration ...
-[Try it now!!](https://github.com/wizzie-io/normalizer/wiki/Getting-Started)
+[Try it now!!](https://wizzie.io/normalizer/getting/getting-started.html)

 ## Documentation

-You can find the docs on the [Wiki page](https://github.com/wizzie-io/normalizer/wiki)
+You can find the docs on the [Docs Website](https://wizzie.io/normalizer/)

 ## Getting Started

-You can get started with Normalizer with this [tutorial](https://github.com/wizzie-io/normalizer/wiki/Getting-Started).
+You can get started with Normalizer with this [tutorial](https://wizzie.io/normalizer/getting/getting-started.html).

 ## Contributing